My Car Was Totaled, What Can I Do?

 For example, in Virginia, state laws provide that a car can be totaled if the cost of damages is 75% of the car’s value.
 If your car was worth $20,000 before the crash, if the repair estimate indicates that it will cost $15,000 to repair your vehicle, the insurance company will determine that your car is totaled.

-If your car is determined to be a total loss, the insurance company will usually approve the use of a rental car for a short period of time to give you time to find a new motor vehicle.
-If the insurance company delays approval of a rental car, you can rent a car on your own and request reimbursement from the insurance company.
+If your car gets totaled, the insurance company will usually approve the use of a rental car for a short period of time to give you time to find a new motor vehicle.
+If the insurance company delays approval of a rental car or if the insurance company refuses to authorize a rental car, you can rent a car on your own and request reimbursement from the insurance company.

 New Car Loan: What if I Still Owe Money on My Totaled Car?